Isuzu Gemini: Australasia

+Other markets

-In Europe, the Gemini was equipped with the 1.6-liter engine which produced 68 PS DIN there; the discrepancy in stated power (down 32 percent) may have been entirely due to the differences to the SAE (gross) measuring system used on Japanese market cars.
+In the few European markets where it was available, the Gemini was equipped with the 1.6-liter engine which produced 68 PS there; compression ratio and other specifications were largely unchanged and the discrepancy in stated power (down 32 percent) may have been entirely due to the differences to the SAE (gross) measuring system used on Japanese market cars.

 Isuzu Gemini was also sold in South Korea as the Saehan Gemini, whose manufacturer became Daewoo Motors in 1982.
 It then became Daewoo Maepsy after 1982 and remained on sale (later as the Maepsy-Na after a facelift) until it was replaced by the Daewoo LeMans in 1986.
 It continued to be assembled as a taxi model called Maepsy Sigma until 1989.